lionheartfinance/lionheart-core/Readme.md

 ```

 While the application structure may appear confusing at first, it is actually relatively simple.

-At the top level we have the 'app' folders, which include 'dash' (Housing the views, templates, and logic for our main application), 'landing_page' (Housing views and templates for: registration page, home page, ALL static pages before being authorized {logged in}.
-Auth logic is housed within the 'landing_page' directory, however **auth templates are stored in templates/registration/login.html**).
+At the top level we have the 'app' folders, which include:

+'dash' (Housing the views, templates, and logic for our main application),

+'landing_page' (Housing views and templates for: registration page, home page, ALL static pages before being authorized {logged in}.

+> Auth logic is housed within the 'landing_page' directory, however **auth templates are stored in templates/registration/login.html**).

 ### Settings.py
 ---